Guidance on those areas that may require a lawyer to be engaged.

 This means the right to appear before or address a court including the right to call and examine witnesses.
 The concept of ‘right of audience’ does not apply in certain circumstances, such as in relation to the Small Claims Court and Tax and other Tribunals.
 (See Appendix 2 for further details).
-This activity cannot be performed as an exempt person, on the basis that no there will be no charge, fee or reward.
+This activity cannot be performed as an exempt person, on the basis that there will be no charge, fee or reward.
 See also paragraph 3.2.1.

 Conduct of litigation

 This is defined as the issuing of proceedings before any court, the commencement, prosecution and defence of such proceedings and the performance of any ancillary functions.
-(See Appendix 2 for further details and section 3.4.7 below on the role of a ‘McKenzie Friend’ in relation to assisting a client that is conducting litigation).
-This activity cannot be performed as an exempt person, on the basis that no there will be no charge, fee or reward.
+(See Appendix 2 for further details and paragraph 3.4.7 below on the role of a ‘McKenzie Friend’ in relation to assisting a client that is conducting litigation).
+This activity cannot be performed as an exempt person, on the basis that there will be no charge, fee or reward.